 The most common reasons for empty states are first use (user hasn’t started the task to generate data yet), no results or no data (search or filter returned zero results), or the user has finished their task or wants to reset the app to its original state, such as clicking the home button.

-Empty state is the screen that people see when they start working on a task but there is no data to show yet.
-In the context of a map app one can easily get the impression that a map is not empty because it shows colorful content when the opposite is true.
-The starting extent of the whole country or continent is rarely relevant to a user, it often shows too little (empty) or too much (overload) information and is as good as not showing a map at all.
-Therefore, considering the empty state as an important (first) touch point between the user and the interface is crucial for building a stunning map app.
+In the context of a map app, it’s easy to get the impression that a map is not empty because it shows colorful content when the opposite is true.
+The starting extent of the whole country or continent is rarely relevant to a user.
+It often shows too little (empty) or too much (overload) information and is as meaningful as not showing a map at all.
+Therefore, considering what the empty state should be is crucial for building an effective map app because it serves as an important (first) touch point between the user and the interface.

-It is very common for map applications to default the map extent to the smallest scale (e.g. the whole country or state) possible, which is most likely meaningless to the user whose need is to discover or research details about their area of interest.
-Additionally, the map will most likely display unfamiliar data or even be empty.
-Users will need to figure out that further interaction are needed which is easy to misunderstand or overlook.
-As a direct result a user may feel intimidated or lost, in some cases even think that the app is broken.
+A common mistake in map apps is to default to an extent that is at the smallest possible scale, such as showing the whole country or state.
+In many cases, this magnitude turns out to be meaningless to the user whose need is to discover or research details about their area of interest.
+Additionally, the map will most likely display unfamiliar data or even be empty, with little guidance on the next step.
+As a direct result, the user may feel intimidated or lost and, in some cases, even think that the app is broken.

-Another approach is to implement a Landing Page that prompts users to provide certain inputs like typing or selecting a location which allows the application to start at an extend that is meaningful and avoids the Empty State fallacy.
+Finally, another approach to avoid the empty state fallacy is to implement a landing page that prompts users to specify a location up front, which allows the app to start at an extent that is meaningful and less intimidating.